danrusu/nodeTest/README.md

 #### Main steps

-1. Open Chrome and navigate to the url (sets a debugging port for Chrome) .
+1. Opens Chrome and navigate to config.url (sets a debugging port for Chrome - config.debuggingPort).

-2. If an ui actions script is provided then perform actions described in it via Puppeteer.
+2. If config.uiActionsScript is set then perform actions described in it via Puppeteer.
 The main goal for the ui actions is to automate web apps authentication.
 This could change the final url for the lighthouse test.

-3. Create a lighthouse report (.json) for the final url.
+3. Create lighthouse reports (json/html) for the final url.